My Copenhagen photo diary

 There are so many colourful buildings everywhere throughout the city.

-Besides the vivid buildings, there are lots of statues of men on horses.
+Besides the vivid coloured buildings, there are lots of statues of men on horses.
 For psychedelic and trippy street art, head to the self-proclaimed autonomous district of Christiania.
 Now, as someone who lives in Amsterdam, Christiania wasn’t so strange for me.

 Danish pastries and cookies

-I’m not going to lie here, the pastries in Copenhagen are out of this world!
+The pastries in Copenhagen are out of this world!
 They are as delicious as they look, and unquestionably one of the reasons why I like the city so much.
 My advice here is to eat as many different pastries as you can.
 Try a snegl or a spandauer.
 You’ll find great bakeries around every corner in the city, but my favourite ones were Lagkagehuset and Skt Peders Bageri.
 For gourmet Danish cookies, head to Leckerbaer.
 But more about Leckerbaer on my blog in the next few days.

 The Little Mermaid

 The bronze statue of the Little Mermaid has been the symbol of Copenhagen and a major tourist attraction for more than a century.
 The statue depicts a mermaid from the fairytale by Danish author Hans Christian Andersen.
-When I read reviews of the statue online, I lot of people said they were disappointed.
+When I read reviews of the statue online, a lot of people said they were disappointed.
 So I adjusted my expectations before my visit.
 And you know what, I enjoyed seeing the Little Mermaid.
-The statue is ‘WOW’, but it’s definitely worth checking out.
+The statue isn’t ‘WOW’, but it’s definitely worth checking out.
 This is my tip for you: don’t expect too much and you will be pleasantly surprised.

 The best views in Copenhagen